MarceloBerlitz/factminer/factminer-offline/README.md

 docker-compose build
 docker-compose run --rm server docker-compose run --rm ngrok
-Stop server with command "close".
+Stop server with command "stop".
 ## Adding plugins:
 - Add the link into the Dockerfile;
 - Create the volume pointing to the new plugin directory inside "plugins"